microsoft/AzureSearch_JFK_Files/README.md

 ## Limitations and Considerations
 1. This is a demo to showcase a Cognitive Search use case.
 It is not intended to be a framework or scalable architecture for all scenarios, though it can give you an idea of what your scenario might end up looking like.
-2. The OCR technology is not perfect and the handwriting capability is in preview.
-The results will vary greatly by scan and image quality.
+2. The OCR technology is not perfect; results will vary greatly by scan and image quality.
 3. Most file formats and datasources are supported, however some scanned and native PDF formats may not be parsed correctly.
 4. **IMPORTANT: The JFK Files sample creates a public website and a publicly readable storage container for any extracted images.
 As-is, it is not suitable for using with non-public data.**